sundeo1/hrms/README.md

 Found in folder hrms_backend

-   Run the command `cd hrms_backend` to go to the backend directory
+   Run the command `cd hrms/hrms_backend` to go to the backend directory

 # Setting Up